 Get a Scrapbook or Photo Album.
 I would recommend you do something simple to ensure you follow through long-term.
 A photo album with slots for notes is sufficient.

 Note to Tech Moms: You could also do this electronically by starting an ongoing Word doc with notes and a dedicated folder (or tag) on your computer to store pearl photos.

-Here are a few of photo in my two girls’ add-a-pearl albums.
+Here are a few of photos in my two girls’ add-a-pearl albums.

-Here is a recent photo of the girls wearing their necklaces at a special school concert…
+Here is a recent photo of the girls each wearing their kids’ pearl necklace at a special school concert…

 The minute you become a parent you realize the truth in Einstein’s statement: